 This course introduces East Asia to the liberal arts student from multiple and cross disciplinary perspectives.
 The course deals with the rich cultural heritage of East Asia by looking at the cultural exchange within and beyond East Asia over a history of two thousand years.
 The course includes such topics as early intellectual traditions, religion, arts, language, literature, science, communication and everyday life.
 It is intended to lay a solid foundation and to generate broad interest in Asia so that students can proceed to a general study of Asian cultures or pursue their interest in specific cultural topics.

-This course emphasizes hands-on experience in making, practicing, and investigating various traditional art forms and music such as, the Confucian Six Skills and Four Arts, Eight Sounds, and some folk art forms.
+This course emphasizes hands-on experience in making, practicing, and investigating various traditional art forms and music such as the Confucian Six Skills and Four Arts, Eight Sounds, and some folk art forms.
 In the process, the students will use brush pens for calligraphy, make and play flutes or other musical instruments, and create handcrafts, while reading and discussing classic texts, researching on topics, presenting their learned skills, and reflecting the experience.
 As a result, the students gain deeper understanding of the cosmos, ethics, aesthetics, folklore, and symbolism of the cultures in and beyond East Asia.
-There will be multimedia materials to be used in class, individual and group projects/presentations, exhibitions, demonstrations and performances along the course.
+There will be multimedia materials to be used in class, individual and group projects/presentations, exhibitions, demonstrations, and performances along the course.

 A semester-long study of topics in Asian Studies.
-Topics and emphases will vary according to the instructor, but may include socio-economic policy, history, oral history, ethnic identity, literature, religion, language, art, folklore, or film from interdisciplinary perspectives.
-In addition to the theoretical discussion, fieldwork and community service may be involved.
+Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 Intensive study of a selected topic.
 Normally for juniors or seniors who are majors in Asian Studies.
 Requires program faculty approval.
 May be repeated with different content.